AdamMorgan778/CASA0018-Apple-Classification/README.md

 | data augmentation | off, on                              |

 Due to time constraints it was difficult to take 100s of photos, to overcome the small amount of training data I used data augmentation.
 This method creates random artificial images from the source data using various methods such as random rotations, shifts, and shears.
 I found the model only benefited from data augmentation when the number of epochs was increased otherwise data augmentation negatively impacted on predicting test data in my experiments.
-The improvement in model performance with data augmentation versus wihtout can be seen in the figure below.
+The increase in training data led to improved accuracy, but the gains diminished after reaching 120 training photos.
+The figure below illustrates the enhancement in model performance when using data augmentation compared to without it.

 ![image](https://user-images.githubusercontent.com/73647889/232231518-2bbe0d46-5ffa-42e3-b373-2562ee8f209a.png)

 The models listed below share identical hyperparameters and were compared in terms of on-device performance on the Arduino Nano 33 BLE Sense (Cortex-M4F 64MHz).
 MobileNetV1 96x96 0.1 was ultimately selected due to its high accuracy and fast inferencing time.
 MobileNetV2, by contrast, exhibited a slower inferencing time.
 This discrepancy could be attributed to the more complex neural network architecture of V2 compared to V1.
 Another significant factor influencing inferencing time was the width multiplier; lower values resulted in faster inferencing times.
 Inferencing time is crucial in self-checkout applications, as it helps reduce queue times and provides a more responsive, improved user experience.
 Interestingly, MobileNetV1 outperformed MobileNetV2 in both accuracy and inferencing time while using the same hyperparameters and consuming fewer resources, as illustrated in the table below.

 | Model                  | Inferencing time (ms) | Peak ram usage (K) | Flash usage (K) | Accuracy (%) | Loss | Test Accuracy (%) |
 | ---------------------- | --------------------- | ------------------ | --------------- | ------------ | ---- | ----------------- |